 On selecting the best critical illness policy do not look for the maximum number of illnesses, it will be very illogical and will also lead you to pay a higher premium.
 Instead, go for a standard set of illnesses ( i.e. 28-32 illnesses covering major 4 critical illnesses) that might happen due to your life style habits and hereditary.

 Check the entry age of policy before buying.
 Mostly the entry age for critical illness policy is of 18-64 years

-Why to have a Critical Illness Cover if I already have Health Insurance?
+Why have a Critical Illness Cover if I already have Health Insurance?

 One last thing to keep in mind is that health insurance and critical illness are two different products.
-Critical illness typically covers you from specified illnesses and not the regular health related issues.
+Critical illness typically covers you from specified illnesses and not regular health-related issues.

 Health Insurance provides exhaustive scope of coverage.
 Such as in-patient hospitalization, pre & post hospitalization, day care treatments, ambulance costs, organ donor expenses, etc. Where as Critical Illness plans provide coverage for a specified list of illnesses mentioned in the policy contract.

 Below given table briefly represents the difference between health insurance and critical illness plans,